ikkez/F3-Sugar/Cortex/readme.md

 ### Custom Field PreProcessors

 You can define some custom functions that are called when you set or get attributes from your models.
-These are extremly useful for validation  directly in your Model, or some extended save or load cascades.
+These are extremely useful for validation  directly in your Model, or some extended save or load cascades.

 #### Setter